hanshen95/hanshen95.github.io/_pages/about.md

 I am currently a Ph.D. student advised by Porf.
 [Tianyi Chen](https://chentianyi1991.github.io/) at [RPI](https://www.rpi.edu/).
 I was fortunate to join Prof. Tianyi Chen's group as the first Ph.D. student and grow with the research group till today.
 My research generally focuses on optimization algorihthms, bilevel learning and reinforcement learning.

-I'm actively looking for industrial research internships.
-Email me for an updated CV.

 ## Research